-An explosion at Manchester Arena on Monday night has left at least 22 dead, including children, and at least 59 injured following an Ariana Grande concert at the venue.
+An explosion at UK's Manchester Arena Monday night has left at least 19 dead and 50 injured following an Ariana Grande concert outside at the venue.
 Greater Manchester Police say the event is being treated as "terrorist incident."
-Chief constable Ian Hopkins confirmed to the press on Tuesday morning that they believe the attack "was conducted by one man", carrying an "improvised explosive device" that he detonated, causing the horrific injuries and fatalities, killing himself in the process.
-The suspected bombing would mark the deadliest instance of terrorism in the UK since the 2005 7/7 London bombings.
+Unconfirmed reports suggest the attack was carried out by a suicide bomber who detonated a nail-filled explosive device, according to the New York Times.
+The suspected bombing would mark the deadliest instance of terrorism in the UK since the 2005 London Subway bombings.

-Numerous early reports described one or possibly several large explosions taking place as concertgoers – primarily young people – were exiting the venue.
+Numerous reports have described one or possibly several large explosions taking place as concertgoers—primarily young people—were exiting the venue.
 The massive arena holds up to 21,000 spectators, though it is not known how many were in attendance at the time.
 Officials from Manchester Arena confirmed the incident in a tweet, noting that it took place outside of the arena in public space and not inside the venue itself.

 Concert promoter Live Nation issued a statement addressing the suspected attack late Monday, saying, "We are deeply saddened by this senseless tragedy and our hearts and thoughts are with those impacted by this devastating incident."

 Lorde was among a number of artists who took to social media on Monday to express condolences and solidarity, describing the incident as a "worst nightmare" and saying that every musician feels "sick & responsible."